chrisglein/chrisglein.github.io/heist/new-rules.md

 | <img class="token" alt="yellow +1 modifier token" src="rulebook/YellowPlus1.png"/> | <img class="token" alt="yellow +1 modifier token" src="rulebook/YellowPlus1.png"/> | <img class="token" alt="orange -1 modifier token" src="rulebook/OrangeMinus1.png"/> |

 7. Put the heat track card in the center of the play area.
 For each 2 players in the game (rounded up) add 1 of the token indicated on each space of the heat track.
-8. Shuffle the Trick cards and Assist cards together to form a face-down resource deck.
+8. Shuffle the <span class="trick">Trick</span> cards and <span class="assist">Assist</span> cards together to form a face-down resource deck.
 Leave room next to it for a face-up discard pile.
 9. Deal each player 5 cards from the resource deck.
 10. Randomly determine a starting player.